Newsletter No. 25 – Social Law – September 2015

 Role of the labor inspector

-In this case, a request for authorization to dismiss a protected employee based on the cessation of activity of the company in compulsory liquidation had been submitted to the labor inspector.
+In this case, a request for authorization to dismiss a protected employee, based on the cessation of activity of the company in judicial liquidation, was submitted to the labor inspector.
+The inspector noted that the commercial court's judgment ordered the liquidation of the company with cessation of activity and concluded that the economic grounds for dismissal were established.

-The inspector had noted that the judgment of the commercial court ordered the liquidation of the company with cessation of activity and had deduced from this that the economic reason for the dismissal had been established.
-The Council of State notes that in the event that the commercial court has not authorized the continuation of the activity under the conditions provided for in article L. 641-10 of the commercial code, the judgment opening the liquidation judicial action has the effect of the total and definitive cessation of the company's activity.
-However, it is up to the labor inspector to take into account, on the date on which he makes his decision, all the elements of law or fact gathered during his investigation which would be of such a nature as to obstruct the envisaged dismissal.
-If, in particular, the transfer of the company's rights and assets is accompanied by a resumption, even partial, of the activity, under conditions implying a transfer of the employee's employment contract to a new employer in application of Article L. 1224-1 of the Labor Code, such a circumstance precludes the requested dismissal.
+The Council of State points out that where the commercial court has not authorized the continuation of activity under the conditions stipulated in Article L. 641-10 of the Commercial Code, the judgment initiating the judicial liquidation results in the total and definitive cessation of the company's activity.
+However, it is incumbent upon the labor inspector to take into account, at the time of their decision, all legal or factual elements gathered during their investigation that might preclude the proposed dismissal.
+In particular, if the transfer of the company's rights and assets was accompanied by a resumption, even partial, of the activity, under conditions involving a transfer of the employee's employment contract to a new employer pursuant to Article L. 1224-1 of the Labor Code, such a circumstance prevents the requested dismissal.

 -